cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/deployment-health-checks.md

 We use two metrics to ensure your application is healthy:

-- We check if Bluepill is reporting that your application is healthy
+- We check if [systemd]() is reporting that your application is healthy
 - We check that your application process IDs change in some way on redeployment.

 If either of these two checks fail, we mark the deployment as failed.